Aragon High School

 - Graduation Rate Highest graduation rate (Top 10%)

 - Diversity Most diverse schools (Top 5%)

-- The teacher population of 71 teachers has stayed relatively flat over five school years.
+- The teacher population of 76 teachers has grown by 11% over five school years.

 |Grades Offered||Grades 9-12|

 |Total Classroom Teachers||76 teachers|